anita16lin/EP-353-Anita_Lin/Problem-Set-5/README.md

 ## Caveats
 I didn't get the 3rd one fully working because I wasn't sure how to integrate atoi and count the cases where there were 2 integers like 99.
-I did get the 100 to work nicely.
+I did get the comma counting to work nicely.

 ## Acknowledgements
 Claude, Edward and I worked on this together in study sessions.
 We brainstormed and helped each other.